 The ways in which we power the world are complex, and will only grow more so.
 Tackling that complexity will require advances in all energy sources, as well as in the ability to combine or switch seamlessly among them.
 Since 2007 the four Collaboratory entities have worked together on innovations and solutions involving research surrounding the full spectrum of energy sources, while partnering with their supply chains, industry and research partners.
 The Collaboratory hosts seminars, workshops, webinars, and supports research and commercial scale-up in advanced energy technologies across all sectors.

-The Colorado Energy Research Collaboratory is a research consortium of four research institutions.
+The Colorado Energy Sustainability Collaboratory is a research consortium of four research institutions.

 Game-Changing Investments Position Colorado to Power the Nation